 2.2 Site background The property has been rented to students since 2008.
 Initially, they were let to Brunel University and maintained to the university's standards for student accommodation.
 Subsequently, they were managed by various letting agents, including Nu Pad and Coopers, and rented to unrelated groups.
 The property has been licensed in accordance with Hillingdon Council's mandatory requirements.
 They hold valid electrical safety certificates, PAT testing records, and certification for newly installed smoke detectors.
 A new fire safety certificate will be issued shortly, pending completion of work by the carpenter.

 Currently, the property is let and licensed as Houses in Multiple Occupation (HMOs), and they meet all relevant regulatory requirements.
 The application for planning permission is being submitted solely due to the Article 4 direction.
 Under Section 171B of the Town and Country Planning Act 1990, a breach of planning control becomes lawful if: - It has persisted continuously for 10 years, and - The breach has not been deliberately concealed, and - The local planning authority has not taken enforcement action during that time.
 Unfortunately, the applicant cannot conclusively demonstrate the use has persisted continuously for 10 years.
 2.3 Existing built form The property comprises a two-storey terraced dwelling, traditional brick construction with a pitched roof.
-The front elevation features a modest garden area, partially laid with soft landscaping and bin storage to the front the dwellinghouse, a driveway to accommodate two parked vehicles, the fenestration located on the front the property is consistent with neighbouring properties.
+The front elevation features a modest garden area, partially laid with soft landscaping and bin storage.
 The property sits within a row of similar terraced houses, contributing to a consistent and coherent streetscape.
 It is not listed and does not lie within a conservation area.
 Refer to drawing below for existing block plan:

 3. Description of development

-The proposal seeks planning permission for the change of use of the existing residential property at 2 Robins Close, UB8 2LF, from a single-family dwelling (Use Class C3) to a small House in Multiple Occupation (Use Class C4), accommodating a maximum of six unrelated individuals sharing communal facilities.
+The proposal seeks planning permission for the change of use of the existing residential property at 4 Robins Close, UB8 2LF, from a single-family dwelling (Use Class C3) to a small House in Multiple Occupation (Use Class C4), accommodating a maximum of six unrelated individuals sharing communal facilities.
 The main planning considerations for the proposal include amenity space, parking provision, waste storage and management and occupancy standards.

 4. Planning History

 A review of the Council's planning portal has revealed no planning history for the application site.

 5. Relevant Planning Policy Considerations

 National Planning Policy Framework (NPPF) (December 2024)

 Chapter 11: Making effective use of land

 Paragraph 124: Planning policies and decisions should promote the effective use of land to meet housing and other needs, while safeguarding the environment and ensuring healthy living conditions.

 London Plan (2021)

 Policy H1: Increasing Housing Supply

 Promotes the optimisation of housing density and use of small sites, which aligns with the efficient use of existing dwellings as HMOs.

 Policy H9: Ensuring the best use of stock.